Oregon State '04

 2013 SEC Cross Country Championships at Gainesville, Fla.

-Rhonda Riley has completed six seasons at Vanderbilt, serving as the assistant coach for the men's and women's cross country teams and assisting with the distance runners during track season.
-Riley also coordinates much of the recruiting efforts for the programs.
+Riley, who assists with the distance runners during track season, also coordinates much of the recruiting efforts for the programs.

 The 2013 track season saw seven middle-distance/distance runners qualify for the NCAA East Preliminary Round as part of a Vanderbilt-record 11 participants in the meet.
 Findley, Sara Barron, Lily Williams and Hannah Jumper ran in the 1,500 meters, while Liz Anderson, Grace Orders and Allie Scalf qualified in the 10,000 meters.
 All seven are Riley signees.